TanStack/table/docs/src/api/table.md

 createTable: () => Table
 ```

-Creates a new `Table` factory, from which you can set types, pre-set options and create column definitions.
+Creates a new `Table` factory, from which you can set types, pre-set options and create column defs.

 ## `Table` API